ludwigbald/adventofcode/README.md

 # adventofcode
-Sources for Advent of Code challenges
+Sources for some of 2023's advent of code challenges.

+For all solutions, I used the awesome postgres, so the SQL dialect is postgreSQL